Aegopodium podagraria: Uses

+As a member of Apiaceae, its flowers may be confused with extremely toxic species such as poison hemlock and hemlock water dropwort; attention to the leaves is required for a conclusive identification.

 A variegated form is grown as an ornamental plant.
 However it is banned in several states owing to its invasiveness.
 Seeds from the variegated form may revert to the more aggressive green form.